Arcadia-Science/2024-Ecoli-amr-genotype-phenotype_7000strains/README.md

 Variant calling aims to identify the differences between a strain and a reference genome by aligning sequencing reads of the strains against the reference and identifying where they differ.
 Variant calling algorithms then assess these differences to determine the likely genetic variations versus sequencing errors.
 The confirmed variants are then recorded in a Variant Call Format (VCF) file that lists the position of each variant in the genome, the nature of the genetic change, and the quality of the call.

 **Variant calling on individual strains**
-We performed variant calling independently on eac strain againts the pangenome, and generated a VCF file for each of them.
+We performed variant calling independently on each strain againts the pangenome, and generated a VCF file for each of them.
 The variant calling workflow is integrated into a Snakefile `data_generation/scripts/variant_calling_pipeline`, allowing for efficient parallel processing of multiple samples.

 To run the snakefile, we used the following command: